nervosnetwork/rfcs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 ### Type ID

 Type ID describes a way of using a special type script which can create a singleton type - there's only one live cell of this type.
-With Type ID nobody could create another code cell with the same type script hash as a code cell, which makes it a useful companion to `Type` hash type.
+With Type ID nobody could create another code cell with the same type script hash, which makes it a useful companion to `Type` hash type.

 The most common Type ID pattern involves several type scripts: